 Before making this decision you must look at the advantages and disadvantages, and seek professional guidance before taking action.

-Depending on your individual circumstances, it can be tax efficient to buy an additional property through your company excluding residential purpose.
+Depending on your individual circumstances, it can be tax efficient to buy an additional property through your company excluding residential purposes.